Eliah-Lakhin/papa-carlo/README.md

 2. Run `sbt jvm/test` to compile and run tests.
 3. Run `sbt jvm/packageBin` to build JAR package.
 The JAR package can be found in the `./jvm/target/` directory.
 4. Run `sbt js/optimizeJS` to build the project using [Scala-JS](https://github.com/scala-js/scala-js) compiler.
 JavaScript files are placed into `./js/target/` directory.
 This is experimental feature.
+5. Run `sbt js-demo/optimizeJS` to build JavaScript demo.
+To start demo run static http web server with `./js/demo/` as a root.

 License